 Good to know: Men are also welcome to apply.

-Pay: $200 to $225.
+Pay: $200 to $225 per article.
 Longer stories can pay significantly more.
-Short stories or sidebars often pay half the basic rate.
+Writers of short stories or sidebars often get paid half the basic rate.

 Topic: International and national news, features about people making a difference, a Christian perspective on science, books, the new economy, and energy voices.

 Pitching lessons: Every section has different requirements.
-Get in touch with the right editor and never start writing before you have a contract.
+Get in touch with the right editor and never write articles before you have a contract.

 Good to know: Work from new writers is accepted on spec only.
 This means that the editors want to see the full story before they accept it for publication.
 You’ll have to write and submit before you get paid.